Public Hearings & Notices

 Upon request, METRO provides free language assistance to help patrons who have a limited ability to read, write, speak, or understand English.
 This is in accordance with METRO’s language assistance plan.

-Please call 713-739-4018 or email METROPublicAffairs@RideMETRO.org to request language assistance or other accommodations at least 48 hours in advance of the hearing.
+Call 713-739-4018 to request language assistance or other accommodations at least 48 hours in advance of the hearing.

 For individuals with special needs, we can provide assistive services and/or copies of public documents in an alternate format.